Related blog post: Belize kiteboarding lessons – uncrowded conditions for beginners

 Two student session

-$150 per student for 3 hour session (kite in air approx. 2 hours)
+$150 per person + $15 insurance fee per student for 3 hour session (kite in air approx. 2 hours)

 Skills such as basic kite control. body dragging, power strokes, board recovery, waterstart and upwind reaches will be taught in a progression of lessons out on the sand flats near the island.

 Lessons can be pre-booked or booked on the island.
-You don't pay until after the lesson is completed.
+You don't pay until after your trip is completed.

 Equipment insurance is required for students taking kiteboard lessons.